sirixdb/sirix/README.md

 ### Keycloak setup

-Keycloak can be set up as described in this excellent [tutorial]( https://piotrminkowski.wordpress.com/2017/09/15/building-secure-apis-with-vert-x-and-oauth2/).
+You can set up Keycloak as described in this excellent [tutorial]( https://piotrminkowski.wordpress.com/2017/09/15/building-secure-apis-with-vert-x-and-oauth2/).
 Our [docker-compose](https://raw.githubusercontent.com/sirixdb/sirix/master/docker-compose.yml) file imports a sirix realm with a default admin user with all available roles assigned.
-Basically you can skip the steps 3 - 7 and and 10 and 11 and simply recreate a `client-secret` and change `oAuthFlowType` to "PASSWORD".
-If you want to run or modify the integration tests the client secret must not be changed.
-Make sure to delete the line "build: ." in the `docker-compse.yml` file for the server image if you simply want to use the Docker Hub image.
+You can skip steps 3 - 7 and 10, 11, and simply recreate a `client-secret` and change `oAuthFlowType` to "PASSWORD".
+If you want to run or modify the integration tests, the client secret must not be changed.
+Make sure to delete the line "build: ." in the `docker-compse.yml` file for the server image if you want to use the Docker Hub image.

 1. Open your browser.
 URL: http://localhost:8080
 2. Login with username "admin", password "admin"